Shaiza-10000/Spatial-Transcritopmics-Analysis/Analysis-of-Visium-Fluroscence-Data/README.md

 adata.obs["features_texture_cluster"] = cluster_features(adata.obsm["features"], like="texture")
 ```

-The `cluster_features` function runs the standard Scanpy clustering pipeline — scale, PCA, neighbors, Leiden — but on image features instead of gene expression.
+The `cluster_features` function runs the standard Scanpy clustering pipeline — scale, PCA, neighbors, Leiden, but on image features instead of gene expression.
 Each feature type is clustered independently so you can see which one best captures tissue organization.

 One detail worth noting: the features are **scaled before PCA**.
-This is important because image features have very different numerical ranges — a mean intensity might be 0.4 while a texture contrast value might be 120.
+This is important because image features have very different numerical ranges, a mean intensity might be 0.4 while a texture contrast value might be 120.
 Without scaling, PCA would be dominated by whichever feature has the largest absolute values, regardless of biological relevance.

 ---